-= 0.01% minimum of the value of managed AIF portfolios\
+= a minimum 0.01% of the value of managed AIF portfolios

-\Value of managed AIF portfolios: the absolute value of all assets held by all AIF managed by the manager, including the assets acquired through the leverage effect (derivative instruments are then valued at their market value).
+Value of managed AIF portfolios: the absolute value of all the assets held by all the AIFs managed by the company, including assets acquired through leverage (derivative instruments are valued at their market price).
+Amounts corresponding to the investment, on behalf of managed AIFs, in opther in-house AIFs, are taken into account?